Toboggan: History

+Early clubs were formed at Montreal (1879), Woodlawn Park (1884), Burlington (1884), Lansdowne (1884), Ottawa (1885), Saint Paul (1885), and Essex (1886).
+A specific uniform color combination and badge identified club members and granted access to private slides.

+Design and use

 The Mountaineer [Innu] method is the only one adapted for the interior parts of the country: their sleds are made of two thin boards of birch; each about six inches broad, a quarter of an inch thick, and six feet long: these are fastened parallel to each other by slight battens, sewed on with thongs of deer-skin; and the foremost end is curved up to rise over the inequalities of the snow.
 Each individual who is able to walk, is furnished with one of these; but those for the children are proportionately less.
 On them they stow all their goods, and also their infants; which they bundle up very warm in deer-skins.
 The two ends of a leather thong are tied to the corners of the sled; the bight or double part of which is placed against the breast, and in that manner it is drawn along.
 The men go first, relieving each other in the lead by turns; the women follow next, and the children, according to their strength, bring up the rear; and, as they all walk in rackets (snowshoes), the third or fourth person finds an excellent path to walk on, let the snow be ever so light.